JujuAdams/Scribble/latest/scribble-methods.md

 |--------|--------|------------------------------------------|
 |`freeze`|boolean |Whether to freeze generated vertex buffers|

 Forces Scribble to build the text model for this text element.
-You should call this function if you're pre-caching text elements e.g. during a loading screen.
-Freezing vertex buffers will speed up rendering considerably but has a large up-front cost (Scribble generally defaults to **not** freezing vertex buffers to prevent hiccups when rendering text).
+Calling this method twice will do nothing even if e.g. a macro command tag would return a different value (please use `.refresh()` instead).
+You should call this function if you're pre-caching (a.k.a. "stashing") text elements e.g. during a loading screen.
+Freezing vertex buffers will speed up rendering considerably but has a large up-front cost.

 As this function returns `undefined`, the intended use of this function is: